Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

-Life coaching groups of clients has a lot going for it as a coaching niche for both the client and the coach.
+Life coaching groups of clients, whether in person or online has a lot going for it for both the client and the coachees in the group.

-It's a great way to leverage your time and be able to offer an affordable option to those clients on a tight budget.
+It's a great way to leverage your coaching skills and time and be able to offer an affordable option to those clients on a tight budget.
 It can also be a lot of fun as the group dynamic develops!

-When coaching a group you are there to act as a sounding board, reflector and adviser and to hold the members of the group accountable for their intentions and actions.
+When facilitating a group life coaching session, as well as coaching input, you are there to act as a sounding board, reflector and adviser and to hold the members of the group accountable for their intentions and actions.

-This type of coaching may not follow the strict definitions of life coaching but it is an accepted and viable way of effectively serving more than one client at a time and a great coaching specialty to develop.
+This type of coaching may not follow the strict definitions of life coaching but it is an accepted and viable way of effectively serving more than one client at a time.

-You can charge a lot less to each member of a team or group, yet still make a lot more than you would coaching one person for a single session.
+You can charge a lot less to each member of the group, yet in a one hour group session still make a lot more than you would coaching one person for a single session.

-Life coaching groups can be formed from people with a similar background or interest to address relevant issues.
-This interest might be a career, professional or industry theme.
+Life coaching groups can be made up by people with a similar background or interest to address relevant issues.
+This interest might be based around a career, professional or industry theme.

-The coach sets the context and format and the members of the group contribute what is to be discussed.
+The coach sets the context and format for the session and the members of the group contribute the subject matter.
 As one person raises an issue, another will have a question or a suggestion.